py5coding/py5book/content/hybrid_programming.md

 Numpy array and Java array conversion is a bit more complex.

 If your Hybrid Programming function returns a Java array, it cannot be automatically converted to a numpy array.
 If you want to convert a Java array to a read-only numpy array and you know the Java array is rectangular, you can convert it with a call to `np.asarray()`.
 If the Java array is not rectangular (i.e., a [jagged array](https://en.wikipedia.org/wiki/Jagged_array)), the call to `np.asarray()` will raise an exception.
+[This is discussed in more detail in JPype's documentation](https://jpype.readthedocs.io/en/latest/userguide.html#transfers-to-numpy).

 When a numpy array is passed to Java, it will be copied to a Java array.
 The dtype must match the data type used for the array in the Java function signature.
 The below table lists the data type equivalents.